roboticsoutreach/smallpeice-docs/docs/simulator/setup.md

 ## Required Software

 In order to use the simulator a few set-up steps need to be done.
-First you need to install Python 3.11+ and Webots R2023b.
+First you need to install Python 3.8+ and Webots R2023b.
+For the summer school, this is pre-installed on the computers, but you can also install it on your own machine.

 To install Python, you can download the latest version from the [Python website](https://www.python.org/downloads/).
 If you have already installed Python from a package manager, such as homebrew on MacOS, apt on Ubuntu, or the Windows store on Windows, you can skip this step.
 ![python download site](../assets/img/simulator/python_download.png)